How to avoid broadband price increases

 Will mid-contract price rises be banned?

-No, mid-contract price rises are not going to be banned.
-Ofcom has brought in new rules about how providers communicate those rises, but they're still completely legal.
+No, there are no plans to ban mid-contract price rises.
+Ofcom has brought in new rules about how providers communicate those rises, but the rises themselves are still completely legal.
 Since 17 January 2025, providers have to make clear:

 - What any future price rises will be (in pounds and pence)